 He was interviewed.

-I think one of the first things the left would do, and I think Mike Lee would be an incredible originalist and constitutionalist, and I believe that he would do a great job on the Supreme Court.
+I think one of the first things the left would do, and I think Mike Lee would be an incredible originalist and constitutionalist.

 I put him on my list in a heartbeat.

-That I mean, it's almost like they feel this is a a battle of religion.
+And the left, for whatever reason, has kind of glommed on to this that, I mean, it's almost like they feel this is a battle of religion.

-Remember before I went on vacation, well, there were the attacks on Sarah Sanders, the attacks on Pam Bondy, the attacks on Secretary Nielsen, the attacks on Ivanka, the attacks on Melania, the attacks on Baron Trump, the attacks on Chloe Trump, the four-year-old daughter of Donald Trump Jr., the granddaughter of the president.
+Remember before I went on vacation, there were the attacks on Sarah Sanders, the attacks on Pam Bondi, the attacks on Secretary Nielsen, the attacks on Ivanka, the attacks on Melania, the attacks on Baron Trump, the attacks on Chloe Trump, the four-year-old daughter of Donald Trump Jr., the granddaughter of the president.

 I mean, we've watched all of this unfold.